 Your company can work with experienced consultants to ensure that your application has all correct relevant information.
 Activities that are vague or appear to non-relevant to the project may cause delays on project approval and may require more information from vendors before the project can be approved.

-- Can I apply for more than 1 project?
+- Can I apply for more than 1 project at the same time?

-Yes, you may apply for multiple projects, however, one project must be completed before subsequent projects may start.
+Yes, you may apply for multiple projects at the same time.
 Sufficient internal resources must be available to handle each project.